hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

 hector@hector-Laptop:~/ca-authority$
 ```

-## PREPARE THE ETCD DATABASE FOR ENCRYPTION AT REST
+## STEP 6 - PREPARE THE ETCD DATABASE FOR ENCRYPTION AT REST

+Kubernetes uses etcd (A distributed key value store) to store variety of data which includes the cluster state, application configurations, and secrets.
+By default, the data that is being persisted to the disk is not encrypted.
+Hence, it is a security risk for Kubernetes that needs to be addressed.
+To mitigate this risk, we must prepare to encrypt etcd at rest.

+*"**At rest**" means data that is stored and persists on a disk    "**in-flight**" or "**in transit**" refers to data that is being transferred over the network, this encryption is done through **TLS**.*

 ``` bash
 hector@hector-Laptop:~/ca-authority$ ETCD_ENCRYPTION_KEY=$(head -c 64 /dev/urandom | base64)
 hector@hector-Laptop:~/ca-authority$ echo $ETCD_ENCRYPTION_KEY